ZijianFelixWang/GAExperiments/README.md

-# GFW-Bypasser
-Bypassing the Great Fire Wall using GitHub Actions...
+# GitHub Actions experimental field.
+## You can use the `tmate.yml` to connect to GitHub runner.
+Note: run shadowsocks server during the session may cause the connection to fall.